7 Streams of Income: The Secret To Becoming a Millionaire

 Before we go any further, you should first realize that when it comes to making money, there are only three types of income:

-This type of income is also the highest taxed of the three income types.
+This type of income is also the most heavily taxed of the three types.

 If you earn active income ONLY, you’re trading your amount of time for money